Summary

-- Businesses processing personal data as data controllers must register with the ICO and pay a data protection fee unless exempt.
+- Most businesses acting as data controllers must register and pay a fee unless a specific exemption applies.

 Tips for Businesses